-EDGE MILL AND OVERLAY PAST QUESTION AND ANSWERS
+MILL AND OVERLAY PAST QUESTION AND ANSWERS

 What does this project include?
-The project includes milling the edges of the pavement and then overlaying the entire surface of the pavement.
+The project includes milling of the pavement and then overlaying the surface with new pavement.
 This is NOT a complete reconstruction project and things will not be perfect when completed.